FahmidulHaquee/AMI-Data-Cleaning/README.md

 ## Abstract

 This repository contains all the workbooks and datasets related to the AMI data cleaning project undertaken during the R42 data science fellowship.
 In developed countries, a transition in metering infrastructure is occurring across the utilties sector.
-Currently, the utilities sector is dominated by automatic meter reading technology exists

-This project looks at how AMI data can be leveraged

-For a dataset containing ~[] rows of consumption data, []% of the data was missing.
+Currently, the utilities sector is dominated by [automatic meter reading](https://en.wikipedia.org/wiki/Automatic_meter_reading) technology, in which information regarding consumption levels of a resource is sent to the consumer.
+[Advanced metering infrastructure](https://en.wikipedia.org/wiki/Smart_meter#Advanced_Metering_Infrastructure) offers several advantages over the current technology, with the main advantages including two-way communication between the supplier and consumer, as well as more granular data, enabling utilities to track usages on a finer basis (hourly reads versus daily reads).

+AMI has a lot of potential, but it also brings with it a number of challenges, with the main one being that the granular data can be messy.
+By messy, we mean that there are missing/NaN values where there should be actual data.
+This is an issue because before any predictive models can be built using machine learning, the data has to reflect consumer behaviour.
+Thus, this project seeks to address how this data can be cleaned to enable further analysis.

 ## Table of Contents